Luca-Pozzi/pizza_chart/README.md

 Pie chart, with a salty twist.

-> [!IMPORTANT]
+> [!NOTE]
 > The purpose of this repository is to create a fun data visualization representing the preferred pizzas during pizza days at work.
-Icons used in this project are sourced from Flaticon and credited according to Flaticon’s attribution guidelines, which are listed in the [AUTHORS.md](./assets/AUTHORS.md) file.
-> <br>These assets are used strictly for recreational purposes.
-If the content infringes on any rights or you would like it removed, please reach out, and it will be promptly taken down.
+> Data and the following summary stats refer to the pizza days at *Polo Territoriale di Lecco, Politecnico di Milano*.

 <!-- Adaptation to color scheme taken from https://stackoverflow.com/questions/65413712/changing-readme-md-image-display-conditional-to-github-light-mode-dark-mode -->
 <br />